zhpinkman/robust-prototype-learning/README.md

 `PBN_Transformer` directory contains the code for training and evaluating the Prototype-based networks with Transformer backbone.

-`gpt_experiments` directory contains the code for using GPT3.5 as a baseline model.

 ## Visualizing the Results

 All the visualizations can be accessed for the static and targeted attacks separately in the two notebooks `analysis_on_dynamic_attacks.ipynb` and `analysis_on_static_attacks.ipynb` respectively.